terkelg/math/README.md

 #Learning Math
 Math snippets for graphic programming.

-This is work in progress!
+This is work in progress.
+To-do:
+- Clean up, convert all to JS
+- Link to example code

 ##Contents